 How have Missional Communities been affected by COVID-19?

 The last 15 months of the pandemic made meeting and starting new groups challenging.
 Our existing groups are now meeting via zoom or outdoors and trying to get reacquainted.
 As we look to the Fall we are working hard to train new leaders and will launch new groups on August 30th.
 We do have a few open groups that are meeting in person this summer.
 Click the link above and Melissa will do her best to get you more information.

 Our Missional Communities are very diverse, and that is by design!
 Some groups are large with lots of kids, while others are smaller gatherings of adults only.
 Some groups are always open to new members, while others are closed.
 Some groups are potlucks with a short devotional time, while others look more like a traditional in-home Bible study.
 All of our groups are seeking to grow in their relationships with God and one another while making a difference in the world, but this looks different in different groups.

-How is a Missional Community different from a small group?
+How is a Missional Community different from a small group bible study or class?

-How do get connected to a Missional Community at Bridgeway?
+How do I get connected to a Missional Community at Bridgeway?

 If I already have a group of friends can I use the Bridgeway discussion materials?